 6. Subscription Rate

-The subscription rates will be shown here as percentage, and they will be calculated based on the number of unique visitors and the total number of subscriptions registered by your page.
+The subscription rates will be shown here as percentages, and they will be calculated based on the number of unique visitors and the total number of subscriptions registered by your page.

 From here you can check how all pages are performing against each other.
 Their improvement rate is shown in percentage.